Say hello to Leopard.

 - Isolater: Another free application that gives you the ability to focus on a single app and reduce distractions while working.

 - Perian: Perian is a swiss army knife for Quicktime which lets you open a lot more video types than normal.
 Free, open source, but discontinued.

 - Quick Fans is a miniscule utility that reports your highest temperature sensor and current fan speed in a compact spot on your menubar.
 It’s free and dead simple.

 - USB Overdrive is a helpful utility for making use of all sorts of USB devices like keyboards, mice, joysticks, gamepads, and so on.
 It’s free.
 Version 3.0.1 remains available for Leopard.

 What about Linux?

-If you want to live a little more cutting edge, a Linux distro does offer a more updated operating system for G5s.
-For example, you’ll have access to more secure browser options.
+If you want to explore beyond Tiger or Leopard, a Linux distro does offer a more recently updated operating system for G5s.
+You’ll have potential access to more secure browser options and other recently compiled software packages.
 There are some caveats to this, mainly the lack of favorite or equivalent Mac OS X applications and the inevitable rough edges that come from running an open source OS.
 There’s a lot written about preferences between Linux and Mac OS X, the pros and cons, the ins and outs.
 I’d recommend you do some research on your own.
 I can only tell you what works for me: